DctrlVan/dctrl-admin/adminSrc/README.md

 You are here.

 ### router.js
 This file defines the API and serves the web app.
+There is /db/ routes that wrap queries for db history, /state/ routes that serve up the current state and /events/

 ### spec.js
 This file contains the field validation functions used by the events functions to verify fields.
 Would like to think of a way to be able to use this on frontend like the mutations.